 Finally, it means providing sport and leisure opportunities, which are open and accessible to all.
 We already host Starfish, a music project that works with young people in Lewes, and we are planning to provide facilities for sport and well-being in the new Soap Factory.

 5. What is your flood strategy?

 A sustainable drainage strategy has also been developed in close coordination with the EA and East Sussex County Council.
-All storm water will be discharged to the river, and storage will be created to hold storm water when high river levels do not permit river discharge.
-Storage in landscaped features – rain gardens – within the street corridors and some of the courtyards perform this function.
-The flood defences have been modelled to protect from one in a hundred year floods, plus the effect of the climate crisis on rainfall intensities and river levels, and considering overland flows from higher parts of town during intense storms.
+All stormwater will be discharged to the river, and storage will be created to hold storm water when high river levels do not permit river discharge.
+Storage in landscaped features – rain gardens – within the street corridors and courtyards perform this function.

 6. How is the Phoenix providing for younger people?

-The Phoenix will contain many smaller units, compact apartments, some at social rent, and First Homes, enabling young people to stay in Lewes.
-The site will also enable affordable living through lower energy bills, access to car hire, a low-cost community canteen and shared facilities.
+The Phoenix will contain many smaller homes, compact apartments, some at rent tied to average household income, and First Homes (homes to buy at a discounted price for first time buyers), enabling young people to stay in Lewes.
+The site will also enable affordable living through lower energy bills, access to car hire and car club services which mean there will be no need to own a car, a low-cost community canteen and shared facilities.

 7. How is the Phoenix providing for older people?

 The Phoenix has been designed to accommodate people of all ages, where intergenerational living and mixing is encouraged, fostering a sense of community and reducing loneliness.
 Many elements of the Phoenix will particularly appeal to older people, with the principle of shared living – of space, amenities and ideas – often highlighted in our focus groups.
 This will be a safe and accessible neighbourhood – with streets for people, not cars – and all amenities within a five-minute walk.
 The Phoenix will also appeal to those looking to downsize, with many one and two-bedrooms homes available.
 The Foundry Health Care Centre will also be located on the site.